jessagon/StudyAlert/README.md

 3) Return back to the root directory and install requirements.txt. `pip install -r requirements.txt`

 4) You are now able to run main.py.
-Don't do it though. `python main.py`
+Don't do it though.

 You must configure some additional parameters before using the program.